Rio Tinto seeks final bids for copper mine in June, Sumitomo wildcard

-MELBOURNE/HONG KONG, June 5 Rio Tinto Ltd is seeking final bids for its majority stake in the Northparkes copper mine in Australia this month, with at least two bidders expected to be in the running, people familiar with the process said.
+MELBOURNE/HONG KONG Rio Tinto Ltd (RIO.AX) is seeking final bids for its majority stake in the Northparkes copper mine in Australia this month, with at least two bidders expected to be in the running, people familiar with the process said.

 The 80 percent stake in Northparkes is one of several assets Rio has put on the block, with new CEO Sam Walsh aiming to raise what he has called "significant cash proceeds" to cut debt and protect the global miner's single-A credit rating.